UZAY

 Suborbital Research Flight Science Mission

-Tuva Cihangir Atasever, Türkiye's second astronaut, completed the Suborbital Research Flight with Virgin Galactic's "VSS Unity" suborbital vehicle as part of the Turkish Astronaut Science Mission Project.
+Tuva Cihangir Atasever, Turkey's second astronaut, completed a suborbital research flight on Virgin Galactic's "VSS Unity" suborbital vehicle as part of the Turkish Astronaut Science Mission Project.
 The "Galactic 07" team, including Atasever, took off from the Spaceport facility in New Mexico at 08.30 a.m. local time in the United States and performed a flight lasting approximately 1 hour and 10 minutes with the "VSS Unity" suborbital vehicle.
-During the flight, the aircraft carrying the "VSS Unity" suborbital vehicle reached an altitude of about 14 kilometers and ignited its hybrid fuel rocket engine to reach an altitude of about 90 kilometers.
+During the flight, the aircraft carrying the "VSS Unity" suborbital vehicle reached an altitude of approximately 14 km and reached an altitude of approximately 90 kilometers by firing its hybrid fuel rocket engine.

-Atasever successfully conducted seven scientific experiments in a free-fall phase lasting approximately 3 minutes in a microgravity environment.
+Atasever successfully conducted seven scientific experiments in the free-fall phase lasting about 3 minutes in a microgravity environment.

-All activities carried out within the scope of Türkiye's first human space science mission have been regularly shared with the public, with the aim of increasing awareness of space science and technologies in our country.
+All activities carried out within the scope of Turkey's first manned space science mission were regularly shared with the public, aiming to raise awareness in the field of space science and technologies in Turkey.